OxidizeLabs/ferrite/docs/GIT_HOOKS.md

-# Pre-commit Hooks for TKDB
+# Pre-commit Hooks for Ferrite

-This document describes the pre-commit hooks set up for the TKDB project to maintain code quality and prevent broken commits.
+This document describes the pre-commit hooks set up for the Ferrite project to maintain code quality and prevent broken commits.
 We use the [pre-commit framework](https://pre-commit.com/) for better maintainability and tooling support.

 ## Quick Setup